conan-io/docs/extending/custom_build_helper.rst

         version = "0.1"
         exports = "waf_environment.py"

-As we said the build helper is responsible for translating Conan settings to something that the build tool understands.
-That can be passing arguments through the command line when invoking the tool or creating files that the tool will take as an input.
-In this case, the build helper for *Waf* will create one file, named ``waf_toolchain.py`` that will contain linker and compiler flags based on the Conan settings.
+As we said, the build helper is responsible for translating Conan settings to something that the build tool understands.
+That can be passing arguments through the command line when invoking the tool or creating files that will take as an input.
+In this case, the build helper for *Waf* will create one file named ``waf_toolchain.py`` that will contain linker and compiler flags based on the Conan settings.

-To pass that information to `Waf` in the file, you have to modify the configuration environment through the ``conf.env`` variable setting all the relevant flags.
+To pass that information to `Waf` in the file, you have to modify its configuration environment through the ``conf.env`` variable setting all the relevant flags.
 We will also define a ``configure`` and a ``build`` method.
 Let's see how the most important parts of ``waf_environment.py`` file that defines the build helper could look.
 In this case, for simplification, the build helper will only add